 Climate change is one of the most pervasive and threatening issues of our time, with far-reaching impacts in the 21st century.
 Climate change is expected to have unprecedented implications on where people can settle, grow food, build cities, and rely on functioning ecosystems for the services they provide.
 In many places, temperature changes and sea-level rise are already putting ecosystems under stress and affecting human well-being.
+International Geneva, with its unique cross-disciplinary expertise, is mobilized in the fight against climate change, on the agenda of numerous deliberations.

 Global Climate Emergency